 Fisk Tire Dealer

-Reed Brothers was founded and franchised as a Dodge dealership in 1915; less than one year after the first Dodge automobile was made.
-Initially, Reed Brothers sold Oldsmobile, Essex, and Hudson, along with Dodge.
-Reed Brothers was a successful company, combining car sales, auto accessories and repair service.
-They were also a distributor of Fisk Tires which were made in Chicopee Falls, Massachusetts.
+Reed Brothers was founded and franchised as a Dodge dealership in 1915, less than a year after the very first Dodge automobile was produced.
+In its early days, the dealership sold not only Dodge vehicles but also Oldsmobile, Essex, and Hudson.
+Beyond new car sales, Reed Brothers built a reputation as a full-service company, offering a combination of auto accessories, repairs, and maintenance.
+Among its many ventures, Reed Brothers also served as a distributor of Fisk Tires, manufactured in Chicopee Falls, Massachusetts.

 Fisk Tires